MARS-Group-HAW/model-soh/SOHLogisticsBox/README.md

 ## SemiTruckRealTimeLayer

-The `SemiTruckRealTimeLayer` is a real-time data integration layer that fetches and processes official road closure data from the German Autobahn API (https://autobahn.api.bund.dev/).
+The `SemiTruckRealTimeLayer` is a real-time data integration layer that fetches and processes official road closure data, and traffic jam information from the German Autobahn API (https://autobahn.api.bund.dev/).
-It periodically queries all major Autobahn routes for scheduled closures and construction zones, injecting them into the simulation during runtime.
+It periodically queries all major Autobahn routes for scheduled closures and construction zones and real-time traffic jams, injecting them into the simulation during runtime.

 This layer parses closure intervals and geospatial coordinates, then adds them as structured events into the `SemiTruckLayer`.
 These include: